 What if I lie about being a smoker but die in a car crash?
 Will my life insurance claim be rejected.

-Probably not, but the insurer is within their rights to do so, and believe me the stricter insurers will decline.
+Probably not, but the insurer can decline if they want to, and believe me the stricter insurers will decline.

 You see, it all goes back to “material facts”.